Swedish Australians

 Swedish Australians (Svenskaustralier) are Australians with Swedish ancestry, most often related to the large groups of immigrants from Sweden in the late nineteenth century and early twentieth century.
 The 2011 Census showed 34,029 people who claimed Swedish ancestry, having an increase compared to those 30,375 in 2006.
 Most Swedish Australians are Lutherans affiliated with the Evangelical Lutheran Church.
 They form the largest Scandinavian minority in Australia.

 History

-A Swede may have been the first European to land in some spots on the Australian coast.
 Swedish botanist Daniel Solander (the first university-educated person to step on the Australian ground) and Britain's Sir Joseph Banks documented the flora and fauna of Australia on Captain James Cook's 1770 expedition to Australia.

 King Gustav III of Sweden authorised the founding of a Swedish settlement in Western Australia in November 1786, but the outbreak of war with Russia the following year prevented this from taking place.

-The first organised immigration from Sweden took place during the years 1871-1900, when Queensland and Tasmania invited immigrants to take up farming leases.
-Numbers were small compared to the hundreds of thousands of Swedes who emigrated to the US.
-In more modern times, Australia's Swedish-descent population has been made up of farers.

 The Swedish immigrants that arrived in recent decades settled mostly in the suburbs of Sydney, Melbourne and Brisbane.